 For today’s generation, trucking doesn’t seem to hold much appeal.
 Long hours on the road, time spent away from family, and mediocre pay is leading to increasingly high turnover rates and driver shortages.
 In fact, according to the American Trucking Association, the industry needs 30,000 more drivers to meet current demands.
 If you’re a fleet owner, you’re probably well aware of the truck driver shortage.
 And, you may even be looking for truck driver resources to attract new talent.
 Fortunately, you’ve come to the right place.
-We’ve compiled some of the best tips for finding truck drivers and reducing driver turnover.
+We’ve compiled some of the best tips for finding and hiring truck drivers and reducing driver turnover.
 Read on to learn how to improve recruitment, training and retention for your fleet.

 1. Accelerate recruitment.